American Airlines Group Inc. research snapshot

 Fundamental monitor

-Track total revenue, passenger unit revenue, CASM excluding fuel, jet fuel price per gallon, adjusted EPS guidance, free cash flow, company-defined total debt and net debt, liquidity, premium mix, managed corporate revenue, and co-brand spend.
+Track total revenue, passenger unit revenue, CASM excluding fuel, jet fuel price per gallon, adjusted EPS guidance, free cash flow, total debt and net debt, liquidity, premium mix, managed corporate revenue, and co-brand spend.

 Investment research summary